 The Main Course with La Belle’s in Camps Bay

-I had the crispy garlic prawns which is served with garlic chips, lemon, epaulette chili and fries.
-This is not a very large dish but our waiter gave us a heads up in advance.
-I found the 6/7 juicy prawns to be plenty especially with the skinny fries!
-The prawns are served with crispy slices of garlic which worked so well with the sweetness of the prawns.
+I had the crispy garlic prawns.
+Garlic chips, lemon, epaulette chili and fries are served with the prawns.
+Our waiter gave us a heads up in advance that this is not a very large dish.
+However, I found the 6/7 juicy prawns to be plenty especially with the skinny fries!

 We also tried the porcini butter fillet.
 This is served with a porcini compound butter, roast cipollini onions, baby button mushrooms and potato puree.
 It was a beautiful piece of fillet served a perfect medium rare.
 The little cipollini onions were delicious especially with big fork-fills of creamy potato puree!

 Somehow we found a little room for dessert!
 I went with the molten chocolate cake with warm chocolate, sour cherry compote and a vanilla-scented cream.
 The little chocolate cake was warm and delicious!

 And apparently a chocolate-nut sundae is not just for the young anymore – also for the young at heart.
 Jono went with the “Nuts and all”.
 A sundae glass filled with vanilla pod ice cream, chocolate sauce and salted peanuts.
 It works well as a lighter dessert after our decadent dinner

 We had a wonderful dinner at La Belle’s in Camps Bay and are excited to see the new dishes on the menu.
 I’m looking forward to lazy summer lunches, juuust before tourist season kicks in, with a glass of wine and that amazing calamari starter!

 Have you been to La Belle’s?
 What is your favourite restaurant spot in Camps Bay?

 - Location: 201 The Promenade, Victoria Road, Camps Bay

 - Opening times: Monday to Sunday, 8am to 11pm